-The goal of our group is to develop novel high-entropy alloys (HEAs) with exceptional mechanical, physical and chemical properties based on the understanding of their structure-properties relations.
-This is being achieved by using the advanced experimental techniques and the state-of-the-art theoretical methods.
+The goal of our group was to develop novel high-entropy alloys (HEAs) with exceptional mechanical, physical and chemical properties based on the understanding of their structure-properties relations.
+This was achieved by using the advanced experimental techniques and the state-of-the-art theoretical methods.

 Conventional alloy design over the past centuries has been constrained by the concept of one or two prevalent base elements.
 As a breakthrough of this restriction, the concept of HEAs opens a new realm of numerous opportunities for investigations in the huge unexplored compositional space of multi-component alloys.